 In light of back to school, I decided to continue my college tips series for the next few weeks.
-I have been getting an overwhelmingly amazing response on them the past few days, inspiring me to add more great content for my lovely readers 🙂 I have a list of posts I thought I could write regarding college, and study tips are at the top of the list.
+I have a list of posts I thought I could write regarding college, and study tips are at the top of the list.

 You may have been an academic hotshot in high school, but in college everything changes.
 The professors expect more from you, you aren’t reminded of important dates, and you are the only one who really cares about your own success.
 In my high school experience my hand was held the entire time.
 Teachers offering conferences to read over essays, extra credit opportunities around every corner, and teachers offering class time and daily reminders for upcoming due dates.

 Needless to say, college was a culture shock.

 After my first few weeks I realized my old system of studying wasn’t working for me.
 While I coasted through high school easily, (except for math, math killed me) it hit me that my old system of skimming my notes for a few minutes and still acing my tests simply wasn’t going to cut it in college.

 The method I came up with to study and stay organized is fail proof – just so long as you keep up with it.
 (My best tip will be at the very bottom, be sure to read all the way through!)